 The Classic Airplane Association of Arizona, Inc. is a not for profit organization dedicated to the preservation and flying of antique aircraft.
 It is not necessary to own an aircraft, or to be a pilot, to be an CAAA member.

-The membership dues are used to cover meeting costs and the expense of distributing the monthly newsletter and special event announcements.
-To become an CAAA member, please download and print the 2017 CAAA Membership Application.
+The membership dues are used to cover meeting costs, special event announcements and our premier event, The Cactus Fly-In.
+To become an CAAA member, please download and print the CAAA Membership Application.
 Once completed, please send your application and check to the address provided on the form.

 *Note: A full membership allows the member to vote and to serve as an officer or director.
 Each family must have at least one full member.
 All other family members may be associate members, but they will not be able to vote or hold office.